 Pan Baltic Scope Project

-This synthesis report was developed within the framework of the Pan Baltic Scope project which is funded by the European Maritime and Fisheries Fund (EMFF).
+This synthesis report was developed within the context of the Pan Baltic Scope project which is funded by the European Maritime and Fisheries Fund (EMFF).